Grovestins's cavalry raid: Raid

 On 17 June the brigade reached the Saar.
 The river was flanked by a number of redoubts, intended to prevent its crossing.
 Grovestins summoned the nearest one to keep quiet, and the garrison agreed, so that the Dutch vanguard could start fording the river.
 The current was strong, and only got stronger when the governor of the fortress at Saarlouis had the sluices opened.
 But that night the crossing was successfully concluded.
 The next day the 25 soldiers in the redoubt that had agreed not to open fire the previous day, opened fire anyway, which led to a number of losses.
 But the withering fire the Dutch returned soon put an end to this.
 The brigade then continued along the Hunsrück, giving Saarlouis a wide berth.
 The commander of Saarlouis sent out strong patrols to reconnoiter, but these left the Dutch unmolested.
 After two more days (one of which they used to rest up) they reached Lötzbeuren (Note: In this town the about 300 hostages that had been taken during the raid were handed over to the brigadier d'Abbady on 21 June.) on 21 June.

 They amassed a large amount of war booty and new "contributions" on the way.
 On the other hand, Grovestins had about 40 villages put to the torch without mercy, to follow up on the threat of brandschatting that had been ignored by the French Intendant.
 (Note: Quincy reports with some grim satisfaction that the French peasants didn't take these depredations lying down, and that numerous stragglers of the force were captured or worse by them.)
-Meanwhile, the threat of the expedition was even felt by king Louis XIV of France himself, who even appears to have considered moving from Versailles to the safety of Chambord when the panic was greatest.
+Meanwhile, the threat of the expedition was even felt by king Louis XIV himself, who even appears to have considered moving from Versailles to the safety of Chambord when the panic was greatest.

 The Dutch losses were relatively light: 165 men and 359 horses.
 (Note: Quincy estimated the Dutch losses higher.
 He writes of 200 stragglers who were killed, often by irate peasants, or otherwise disappeared.)

 Aftermath

-After the Raid Grovestins was ordered to take up the governorship of the fortress of Bouchain again, where he soon was besieged by Villars.
+Following the raid Grovestins was ordered to take up the governorship of the fortress of Bouchain again, where he soon was besieged by Villars.
 He was forced to surrender and made a prisoner of war.
 The French so admired his conduct, however, that Villars allowed him to be paroled and to travel back to the Dutch Republic for three months, after which he returned to comfortable imprisonment.

-The Raid itself was avenged by Jacques Pastur who between 24 and 28 August 1712 conducted his own cavalry raid to the Generality Lands of the Dutch Republic with 1500 dragoons, where he also took hostages to enforce his own contributions, imposed on the North Brabant countryside, and put the city of Tholen to the torch in retaliation.
+The raid itself was avenged by Jacques Pastur who between 24 and 28 August 1712 conducted his own cavalry raid to the Generality Lands of the Dutch Republic with 1500 dragoons, where he also took hostages to enforce his own contributions, imposed on the North Brabant countryside, and put the town of Tholen to the torch in retaliation.